andrewtpoe/blaze-css-rails/README.md

   - Instantly install Blaze CSS in the Rails asset pipeline.
   - Give you full power to customize your theme directly within the asset pipeline.

-The currently bundled version of Blaze CSS is v3.0.0
+In order to simplify things, this gem's version now aligns with the bundled version of Blaze CSS.
+Any updates to this gem will be tracked in the fourth position of the version number (ie. `3.1.0.x`).

 ## Installation